3 Weeks Cals / Cardio Focus

 (deload from running miles - high reps) Focus

-New Spring Training Version of the 3:1 Block Periodization System similar to the Increase Strength and Crush the PST / PAST Winter Lift Cycle just completely opposite.
+New Spring Training Version of the 3:1 Block Periodization System similar to the Increase Strength and Crush the PST / IFT Winter Lift Cycle just completely opposite.
 This Spring Summer Training program has a 3 week cycle of progressively more difficult Calisthenics and Cardio focusing on muscle stamina and endurance (PST plus Longer Timed run, rucks, swim) with a 1 week strength / running / high repetition deload.
 This program is four cycles of these 4 week (3:1) progressive sets for a total of 16 weeks of training.

 To and Through Selection